 Trip to the Pumpkin Patch

 How do you kick off the holiday season properly? well if your Dream Center you take a lot of SDC children and their families to the pumpkin patch.
 And by a lot of children and parents, up to 372.
 How do you do that?
-Well you get 90 volunteers driving 372 children, parents and grandparents to to Heizer Farms where children and families enjoyed train rides, hay maze, slides, rides on a fire truck, helicopter rides, watching pumpkin canons shoot pumpkins thousands of feet, watching an mock battle between a real tank and a helicopter.
+Well you get 90 volunteers driving 372 children, parents and grandparents to Heizer Farms, where children and families enjoy train rides, hay maze, slides, rides on a fire truck, helicopter rides, watching pumpkin canons shoot pumpkins hundreds of fee though the airt, watching an mock battle between a real tank and a helicopter, and more.

-Children were able to bring home any pumpkin they could carry.
+Children are able to bring home any pumpkin they could carry.
 For most of these children, the pumpkin they chose will become food for their family.

 So why do we get excited about our annual trip to the pumpkin patch?
 A good question, after all most of these children get to go to the pumpkin patch with their school.
 How we differ is this; we take the entire family, even grandparents.
 For the majority of these families, this is an experience they could never afford to do.
 With the generous donations of our supporters we are able to provide these families with a day of family fun shared with their community.

 Food Boxes for Thanksgiving

-With generous donations we were able to exceed last years success and feed more people than in past years.
-Volunteer spent the day unloading trucks, taping up boxes, sorting food into boxes and once the boxes were created they loaded the food boxes into two large cargo trailers.
+With generous donations we traditionally provide 20,000+ pounds of food during the Thanksgiving break.
+In one day volunteers unload food from trucks, tape up boxes, sort food into boxes, and once the boxes are created they loaded the food boxes into two large cargo trailers for delivery.

-About 25 volunteers followed the vehicles pulling the trailers throughout our community delivering food directly to the homes of hungry families.
+Dozens of volunteers follow the vehicles pulling the trailers throughout our community delivering food directly to the homes of hungry families.

 The families who received the food boxes are families that we are in relationship with.
 They are active in our programs throughout the year.
 We know who they are, and we know who will greatly benefit from the food that we deliver.
 In really it isn’t food that we deliver to these families, it’s hope.